commercetools/commercetools-payone-integration/docs/Migration-Guide.md

 ### 1. Integration Service changes

 1. One mandatory property added: `TENANTS`, a comma (or semicolon) separate list of your tenants (branches, franchising etc).
-This value will be used as a part of URL path for handling and notification resources.
+This value will be exposed as a part of handle and notification URLs.

     If you have exactly one tenant - put a single name.
 For example:
     ```